openimis/openimis_docs/_include/um/register/medical_service.rst

 Medical Services Administration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   The register of Medical Services contains all medical services that can be included in packages of benefits of insurance products administered and remunerated by the health insurance scheme.
-Administration of the register of medical services is restricted to users with the role of Scheme Administrator.
+Administration of the register of medical services is restricted to users with the system role of Scheme Administrator or with a role including an access to Administration/Medical Services.

 Pre-conditions
 """"""""""""""